 Not long ago, expectations were low when using a mobile device.
 Any task that went beyond reading and responding to emails would get deferred until the user would have access to a desktop computer.
 Sure, we could visit a website from our phone, but we would certainly not expect to be able to interact with it.
-Now with advanced technology, companies are focused on providing an improved mobile experience and consumers are expecting more capabilities than ever!
+Now with technology, companies can focus on providing an engaging mobile experience.
+At the same time consumers are expecting more capabilities than ever!

 Today’s user counts on having a mobile device that has complete desktop capabilities or at the very least offers a mobile-centric web experience.
-Many are using their smartphones for much more than phone and email service – they are using it extensively for web access, and to complete the same tasks that could only previously be performed on a full size computer.
-Businesses are finding that there’s a significant demand from clients and customers for responsive mobile websites and many companies are stepping up their technology.
+Many are using their smartphones for much more than phone and email service.
+They are using it extensively for web access, and to complete the same tasks that could only previously be performed on a full size computer.
+Businesses are finding that there’s a significant demand from clients and customers for responsive mobile websites.
+Now most companies are stepping up their technology.

 While companies are working hard to bring their customers the best mobile experience, there are some obstacles to the process.
-There are so many varieties of mobile devices on which customers can interact with your website and/or technology that usability can often get “lost in translation”.
+There are so many varieties of mobile devices on which customers can interact with your website.
+At times the usability can often get “lost in translation”.
 The best way to overcome this potential problem is with Mobile Device Testing.

 Why do Mobile Device Testing?